 This story is about friendship, the Texas barbecue community, hard work, and resilience.
 Goldee's owners (Jalen Heard, Nupohn Inthanousay, Lane Milne, Dylan Taylor, and Jonny White) have known each other since childhood, as they grew up together in Arlington, Texas.
 Arlington is a city sandwiched between Dallas to the east and Fort Worth to the west.

 After high school, the five friends moved south to Central Texas and began taking jobs with some of the best pitmasters in the country.
-They worked at top Austin barbecue places (including Franklin's, Valentina's, and La Barbecue) and 2M Smokehouse in San Antonio for years.
+For years, they worked at top Austin barbecue places (including Franklin's, Valentina's, and La Barbecue) and 2M Smokehouse in San Antonio.
 Then, the friends combined their knowledge, skills, and resources to pursue the dream of owning their own barbecue restaurant.
 They traded Austin for Fort Worth and found an abandoned building on the outskirts of town amid a stretch of Dick Price Road with concrete and gravel suppliers as neighbors.

 The Early Years

-Goldee's BBQ, named after the golden Ford F-250 pick-up truck used to tow their first barbecue pit, opened its doors in February 2020.
-At the time, they were selling four to six briskets a day, about double what pitmaster Leonard Botello IV was selling when he began Truth BBQ in 2015.
+Goldee's BBQ, named after the golden Ford F-250 pickup truck used to tow its first barbecue pit, opened its doors in February 2020.
+At the time, it was selling four to six briskets a day, about double what pitmaster Leonard Botello IV was selling when he began Truth BBQ in 2015.
 By comparison, a well-established restaurant like Franklin Barbecue makes 100 briskets a day.

 Our Experience

-Since it was in the mid-50s and pouring rain when we arrived, Kel and I were in no hurry to leave the car.
+When we arrived, it was in the mid-50s and pouring rain, so Kel and I were in no hurry to leave the car.
 We weren't the only ones trying to stay warm, either.
-Several barbecue devotees had arrived before us, and we were all delaying the need to line up until someone made the first move.
+Several barbecue devotees had arrived before us, and we all delayed the need to line up until someone made the first move.

 The Line